Leaders need to quickly adapt to change

 If a leader chooses a path without incorporating the personal transformation ability on an ongoing basis, this implies putting themselves at risk.
 In this case, the leader is essentially committing to stagnation or, at best, moving forward as if wearing blinders.
 Even if they execute their strategy effectively, they may soon find that they are effectively executing choices that are outdated or flawed.
 In time, failure to change at a fundamental level is reflected in the leader’s performance, and the natural reaction is to simply work harder rather than revise strategy.
 Unfortunately, this approach only actually works in the short term: greater effort brings the leader closer to maximum efficiency and results temporarily improve, which only reinforces their flawed approach.

 Not before long, however, performance declines again, and then the leader has to try something else.
 All the while, the leader is postponing major transformation, which causes a gradual loss of the ability to change.
 By the time the leader recognizes the need to adjust course and become ready to act, the process has become extremely difficult, expensive and painful.
-The fundamental mistake in the leader’s approach is that it frames the issue as "When should I change?"
+The fundamental mistake in the leader’s approach is that it frames the issue as "When should I change?".

-In reality, the leader should be changing all the time.
+In reality, a leader should be changing all the time.
 So, the question is not "When?" but rather "How?" — the process should be gradual, ongoing, and designed to benefit from the current status.
 For example, learning erotic continence based on love and mutual respect is a practical way to create transformation in your personal relationship.
 An accelerated one.
 This will bring multiple and unsuspected professional benefits for both men and women that will dare to apply this cutting-edge approach in their private intimate experiences.

 What are the key traits of the leaders that succeed rather than fail?